Attraction-Repulsion clustering with applications to fairness: Experiments

-For the same values as the previous paragraph we present Table \ref{tabla_bias}, where we look for 2,3 and 4 clusters with MDS and k-means, but also using the approximation-free complete linkage hierarchical clustering and our Ward's-like method.
+For the same values as the previous paragraph, we present Table \ref{tabla_bias}, where we look for 2, 3 and 4 clusters with MDS and $k$-means, but also using the approximation-free complete linkage hierarchical clustering and our Ward's-like method.
 Since we are applying a small perturbation, we see some, but not a drastic, improvement in the heterogeneity of the groups.
 We also see that the more clusters we want the smaller the improvement.
-We stress that we are able to produce some improvements in fairness while modifying slightly the geometry of the data.
+We stress that we can produce some improvements in diversity while modifying slightly the geometry of the data.
 This is a desirable situation when a lot of relevant information is codified in the geometry of the data.
-We also notice that we are able to induce almost full fairness with a stronger perturbation as shown in the last row of Table \ref{Table_Fig_1_comparison}.
+We also notice that we produce a partition that is almost diversity preserving with a stronger perturbation as shown in the last row of Table \ref{Table_Fig_1_comparison}.